 Raw DPS comes next.
 It is the average hit multiplied by attacks per second.
 This tells you the basic sustained output before crits, buffs, or target defenses are included.
 From there, crit-adjusted DPS adds expected value from critical hits.
 The calculator does that by weighting the extra crit damage by the crit chance, which produces a cleaner view than trying to imagine a sequence of random crits by hand.

-Breaking the formula into stages is not just mathematically tidy.
+Breaking the formula into stages supports more than tidy math.
 It helps you see which knob is most valuable for a given build.
 If crit DPS barely rises over raw DPS, then your crit package may be weak.
 If effective DPS collapses after resistance, mitigation shredding or penetration may matter more than another pure damage bonus.
 A good DPS calculator exposes those relationships instead of hiding them.

 Start with the damage range and attack speed.
 Those two values create the baseline profile of the build.
 A narrow damage range produces predictable output, while a wide range can create more volatility.
 Attack speed determines how often that damage profile is applied.
 Once those fundamentals are in place, add crit chance and crit multiplier to capture the burst layer that many action and RPG systems build around.